HotPocketHPE/mhguide/mhguide.md

 For Blademasters, higher Sharpness levels boosts your element.

 Bowguns do not have intrinsic element!
 Instead, some bowguns shoot elemental shots.
-The amount of element dealt will scale with your raw damage, so balance your bowgun's damage with its ammo capabilities for best results.
+The amount of element dealt will scale with your raw damage, so balance your bowgun's damage with its ammo capabilities.

 ## Elemental Hitzones